erl-j/SMART/README.md

 ## Abstract

 Recent work has proposed training machine learning models to predict aesthetic ratings for music audio.
-Our work explores whether such models can be used to finetune a symbolic music generation system with reinforcement learning, and what effect this has on the system outputs.
+Our work explores whether such models can be used to finetune a symbolic music generation system[...]
 To test this, we use group relative policy optimization to finetune a piano MIDI model with Meta Audiobox Aesthetics ratings of audio-rendered outputs as the reward.
-We find that this optimization affects multiple low-level features of the generated outputs, and improves the average subjective ratings in a preliminary listening study with 14 participants.
-We also find that over-optimization dramatically reduces diversity of model outputs.
+We find that this optimization aff[...]

 **Listening examples**: [https://erl-j.github.io/SMART-demo/](https://erl-j.github.io/SMART-demo/)